Matt Manning, an Ohio engineer, has won $50,000 after losing 40 pounds in four months for a weight loss competition sponsored by Bodybuilding.com.

 While most people may think dieters will overeat on their "feasting" days, this rarely happens, said Dr. Krista Varady, author of the Every Other Day Diet.

-"Something keeps people from really binging on that feed day,” Varady told the Atlantic.
+"Something keeps people from really binging on that feed day,” said Varady.
 “Something changes in the body on the fasting days.
 We're not sure what.
 It may be hormone changes, or that the stomach shrinks."

 "We're actually seeing that the people in the every-other-day group are losing more weight — about five to seven pounds more — because they're just able to stick to it longer.
 And they like it more.
 They like that they're always able to look forward to the next day when they can eat whatever they want."